MinchinWeb/blog.minchin.ca/content/20101220-french-protests-photo-50-project-365.md

 Image: images/project-365/2010-10-19 - P365 - IMG_3419.JPG

 The strikes here in France seemed to be nearly constant.
-We spent our first month in France wondering whether we would have public busses the next day and double checking modified inter-city train schedules.
-When we asked our French friends about it, they would shurg and reply "Welcome to France!" with a wry smile.
+We spent our first month in France wondering whether we would have public buses the next day and double checking modified inter-city train schedules.
+When we asked our French friends about it, they would shrug and reply "Welcome to France!" with a wry smile.
 The retirement reforms (moving the minimum retirement age up to 62) have since passed and with Noël (Christmas) upcoming, things seem to have quieted down considerably.